PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 # **SPECIFICATIONS - PRODUCT SETTINGS PAGE**

-## Grid

-_CustomerGridDefinitionFactory.php_ Default action in the button: Edit Other available actions in the menu: View, Delete Row action: View
-Row action does not apply to the ID's checkbox column and to columns with enable/disable actions.

 ## Products (general)

 _As a merchant, I want to be able to turn my online store into a products catalog._